datashaman/datashaman-gulp/src/posts/2020-02-21-testing-multi-connection-models.md

         }
     }

-Setup your test as follows:
+Setup your test as follows in _tests/Unit/ExampleTest.php_:

-    namespace Tests;
+    namespace Tests\Unit;

     use App\User;
     use Tests\ConnectionResolver;